tanishiking/tanishiking.github.io/content/posts/wasm-gc.md

 ---
-title: 'Learn new types and instructions to be introduced in WasmGC'
+title: 'New types and instructions to be introduced in WasmGC'
-publishDate: 2024-12-20
+publishDate: 2024-01-01
 author: 'Rikito Taniguchi'
 tags:
   - webassembly